DigitalDenCloud/life.digitalden.cloud/_posts/2025-12-17-a-12-week-creatine-study-tracking-strength-and-recovery.md

 ---

+### Framing Expectations

+> **Expectation framing**
+> Creatine is evaluated here as a factor that may improve training consistency, repeatability, and recovery rather than as a guarantee of constant or immediate progression.
+{: .prompt-tip }

+This study does not assume that creatine will produce dramatic or immediate strength increases.

+Over the past year, improvements in diet quality, consistency, and recovery have coincided with significant strength gains and multiple lifetime personal records.
+At a stable bodyweight of approximately 78 kg, this represents the strongest and best conditioned period of training to date.

+The purpose of this study is not to initiate progress from a suboptimal baseline, but to assess whether creatine supports continued progression once fundamental variables are already well controlled.

+Creatine is evaluated as a factor that may improve training quality rather than guarantee progression.
+Improved repeatability of heavy sets, better tolerance to training stress, and fewer stalled weeks are treated as meaningful outcomes.

+Creatine is not expected to override fatigue or force personal records.
+Its potential value lies in supporting training consistency and recovery in a way that allows existing upward momentum to continue across the 12 week study period.

+---

 ### Study Objective

 The objective of this study is to evaluate whether creatine supplementation produces a measurable improvement in strength performance and recovery within the context of an already consistent training and lifestyle setup.